shmor3/jetty/README.md

 3. Parses and executes instructions from the file
 4. Handles concurrent execution of instructions
 5. Supports asynchronous execution with \*RUN
-6. Allows nested builds with FRM directive
+6. Allows nested builds with SUB directive
 7. Executes the final CMD instruction if present

 ## jettyctlfile